magfred-fobe/a-method-for-porting-software-using-formal-specifications/source_tests/README.md

 This directory conains the source of the queue structure and the property based tests \
 The tests can be built and run using CMake.
-If you are using CLion, the project can be built and run by pressing "run". \
+If you are using CLion, the project can be built and run by pressing "run".

-The directory also contains the verificatiob tests that runs on the linkable binaries.
+The directory also contains the verification tests that runs on the linkable binaries.
 These are built when making the project and \
 tests also run when building it.
 Therefore

 - cargo